-Draft Transport Strategy for the Greater Dublin Area 2022-42 (Preliminary Report October 2021) Over 24,000 Bleeperbike hires were booked in Fingal in 2020 and operators are now investigating the inclusion of e-scooters.
+Transport Strategy for the Greater Dublin Area 2022-42 (Preliminary Report October 2021) Over 24,000 Bleeperbike hires were booked in Fingal in 2020 and operators are now investigating the inclusion of e-scooters (pending forthcoming legislation).
 The neighbouring Dublinbikes scheme has a fleet of 1600 bikes, over 55,000 long term subscribers, and has attracted 31 million journeys since its launch in 2009.
-Future innovations may include adding e-bikes and the possibility of booking a bike or docking space in advance.
+As a further development, TIER and ESB e-bikes were launched in Summer 2022.